shmuelpadwa/latinindirectcommands/README.md

 Note that this is very similar to purpose clauses.

-In English, these use the infitnite.
+In English, these use the infinitive.
 Example : My mom asked me to eat.

 Three common commands take the dative for the person being commanded.
 These are: